erezoren/insurance_advisor/README.md

   calculate the risk assessment response.
   Finally, the calculation result is spread into a structured response (RiskProfileResponse) to be sent back to the caller.

+  The main design purpose is to maintain the SRP principle so code is testable and changes are simple

 #### API Model